syedakamal308-githup/project-1/README.md

 ### d.
 AI Feature
 **Moggy AI - Your Chocolate Assistant**
+d.
+AI Feature

+Moggy AI - Your Chocolate Assistant
 What it does: Recommends chocolates and gifts based on occasion, budget, and flavor preference.
+How: Currently using mock AI responses for demo.
+Built with ChatGPT prompts.
-How: Uses Google Gemini API with custom system prompt System Prompt: "You are Moggy AI, a friendly chocolate expert.
+System Prompt: "You are Moggy AI, a friendly chocolate expert.
 Help users find the perfect chocolate gift by asking about occasion, budget, and favorite flavors.
 Keep tone warm and premium."

 ### e.
 Tools & Technologies